-The Parish Council has purchased equipment that may be of use during the response to an emergency.
+The Parish Council has equipment that may be of use during the response to an emergency.

-Location Summary of Contents How to access Emergency Box a copy of this plan. a street/footpath map of the area.
-Paper and pens. the register of electors. wind up/battery operated torch wind up/ mobile phone charger.
-Plug in phone Copy of forms required by the Emergency Management Team Held by the Resilience co-ordinator contact 07479775572 Additional desirable items wind up/battery operated radio
+Location Summary of Contents How to access Emergency Box A copy of this plan.
+A street/footpath map of the area.
+Paper and pens.
+A register of electors.
+Wind up/battery operated torch Wind up/ mobile phone charger.
+Plug in phone Copy of forms required by the Emergency Management Team 2 way radios multi fuel generator large heavy duty storage case additional HiViz PPE Held by the Resilience co-ordinator contact 07479775572 or the Parish Clerk 0183782285

-Snow clearing equipment Additional desirable items snow shovels mobile grit spreader hand salt/grit spreaders salt supplies for distribution to key locations reflective jackets Vehicle mounted snow plough Currently held by the Resilience co-ordinator contact 07479775572 Flood Prevention Sand bags Currently held by the Resilience co-ordinator contact 07479775572
+Snow clearing equipment snow shovels (provided by wardens) mobile grit spreader hand salt/grit spreaders salt supplies for distribution to key locations reflective jackets Currently held by the Resilience co-ordinator contact 07479775572 or the Parish Clerk 0183782285 Flood Prevention Sand bags Currently held by the Resilience co-ordinator contact 07479775572